hancyran/RepSurf/README.md

 # RepSurf
-The official implementation for "Surface Representation for Point Clouds"
+The pytorch official implementation for "Surface Representation for Point Clouds"